'Obvious Tactics'.

 Sláíne

-Pugh's breakthrough as a comic artist was the fantasy series 'Sláine' (1983) in 2.000 A.D.
+Pugh's breakthrough as a comic artist was drawing the fantasy series 'Sláine' (1985-1986) in 2000 AD.
 Set in a vague Celtic age, Sláine is a warrior who was banished from his tribe.
 Together with his dwarf sidekick Ukko and Medb, a woman he rescued from from ritual sacrifice, he roams the country.
 Many plotlines feature the barbaric hero fighting monsters and his arch nemesis Lord Weird Slough Feg.
 Scriptwriter Pat Mills was influenced by ancient Celtic myths, like 'Cú Chulainn' and Robert E. Howard's novels about 'Conan the Barbarian', drawn by Frank Frazetta.
-A year before 'Sláine' made its debut, John Milius had directed a movie adaptation, 'Conan the Barbarian' (1982), starring Arnold Schwarzenegger.
-The film was a box office success and revived interest in sword & sorcery tales, which 'Sláine' also benefited from.
 The earliest 'Sláine' comics were drawn by Angela Kincaid, Massimo Belardinelli and Mike McMahon.
-Together with Glenn Fabry and Bryan Talbot, Pugh worked on the narratives 'The Time Killer' (1985) and 'The Tomb of Terror' (1985-1986).
-He also restyled the series and introduced a new villainous character, Elfric.
-Elfric is a three-eyed demon with a blue skin.
-He is capable of time travelling and used this to his advance when helping the ancient Romans invade Britannia and the Vikings plunder Ireland.
-Pugh also thought up the god-like leader Guledig, wizard Myrddin and Murdach, son of real-life medieval Irish king Brian Boru.
+Together with fellow artist Glenn Fabry and writer Bryan Talbot, Pugh worked on the narratives 'The Time Killer' (1985) and 'The Tomb of Terror' (1985-1986).
+He also restyled the series and introduced a new villainous character Elfric, a three-eyed demon with blue skin.
+He is capable of time traveling and used this to his advantage when helping the ancient Romans invade Britannia and the Vikings plunder Ireland.
+Pugh also designed the god-like leader Guledig, wizard Myrddin and Murdach, son of real-life medieval Irish king Brian Boru.

-After the second series, Pugh took two weeks off to visit Sri Lanka.
-During his absence he was fired and replaced by Mike Collins.
-But he only found this out during a comic convention in Birmingham.
-As fate would have it, Pugh noticed Mike McMahon, who had been fired from 'Sláine' to make room for him.
+After his second 'Sláine' series, Pugh took two weeks off to visit Sri Lanka.
+During his absence he was fired from the 'Sláine' strip, but he only found this out during a comic convention in Birmingham.
+Sitting at his table, Pugh noticed Mike McMahon, who had been fired from 'Sláine' to make room for him.
 Pugh always felt bad for his colleague, but now being in his direct presence made it all even more uncomfortable.
-A few moments later, Collins told Pugh that he had been appointed as new artist for Sláine.
+As fate would have it, Mike Collins then came by to introduce himself, and told Pugh that he had been appointed as the new artist for 'Sláine'.
 The shock was awful.
-Interviewed by Richard Sheaf for boysadventurecomics.blogspot.com (24 January 2020), Pugh confessed that, even after nearly 30 years, he "never truly recovered from the pain and (...) knew who wretched Mike McMahon must have been feeling."
+Interviewed by Richard Sheaf for boysadventurecomics.blogspot.com (24 January 2020), Pugh confessed that, even after nearly 30 years, he "never truly recovered from the pain and (...) knew how wretched Mike McMahon must have been feeling."
 Though he did add that Pat Mills had apologized to him multiple times, even in print.

-One of Pugh's stories for the 1985 2000 A.D.
-Summer Special, 'The Man Who Couldn't Die', motivated editor Barry Tomlinson to offer Pugh a new job at a new magazine.
-M.A.S.K. was based on the D.I.C. animated TV series of the same name, about a galactic robot war.
-The M.A.S.K. magazine started as fortnightly comic, published by Fleetway, but the TV show proved so popular that it soon became a weekly.
-Pugh followed scripts by Peter Milligan and was delighted to receive many M.A.S.K. toys and other merchandise in his mail for him to copy in his drawings.
-Each issue had five stories, drawn by many different artists who all remained anonymous.
+One of Pugh's stories for the 1985 2000 AD Summer Special, 'The Man Who Couldn't Die', motivated editor Barry Tomlinson to offer Pugh a new job at a new magazine.
+M.A.S.K. was based on the DIC animated TV series and Kenner toy line of the same name, about a special masked taskforce who operate transforming armored vehicles in their ongoing battle against the terrorist organization V.E.N.O.M.
+The M.A.S.K. magazine started as a fortnightly comic, published by Fleetway, but the TV show proved so popular that it soon became a weekly.
+Working on storylines like 'Kamikaze', Pugh followed scripts by Peter Milligan and was delighted to receive many M.A.S.K. toys and other merchandise in his mail for him to copy in his drawings.
+Each issue had five stories, drawn by many anonymous artists, including Juan Escandell, Ian Kennedy, Peter Milligan, Carlos Pino, Kim Raymond, Anthony Williams and Joe Colquhoun.

-Pugh also drew the comic 'Wildcat' for Fleetway's sci-fi weekly Wildcat (1988-1989).
-'Wildcat' is set in the year 2500 when a group of colonists leave Earth and search for a new home planet.
+For Fleetway's sci-fi weekly Wildcat, Pugh was the regular artist of the 'Loner' feature (1988-1989).
+The 'Wildcat' comic was set in the year 2500 when a group of colonists leave Earth and search for a new home planet.
 On board of their spaceship are mission commander Turbo Jones, the black mercenary Loner, commander Kitten Magee and extraterrestrial alien Joe Alien.
 The stories were written by Barry Tomlinson, his brother James (under the pseudonym James Nicholas) and David Robinson.
-Apart from Pugh, stories were drawn by Ian Kennedy, Vanyo (pseudonym of Eduardo Vaño Ibarra and Vicente Vaño Ibarra), Ron Smith, José Ortiz and Jesús Redondo.
-When Wildcat merged with the magazine Eagle in March 1989, the four cast members each received spin-off comics.
-Since Pugh named Loner his favorite character, he was assigned to the spin-off 'Loner'.
+Apart from Pugh, stories were drawn by Ian Kennedy, Vanyo (pseudonym of Eduardo and Vicente Vaño Ibarra), Ron Smith, José Ortiz and Jesús Redondo.
+Besides a group story, each issue contained solo stories with the four cast members, for which Pugh drew the stories with the Loner character.
 Pugh was flattered when fellow artist Kev Hopgood said that Pugh created the "most convincing black character in British comics."
-Pugh drew 'Loner' until Eric Bradbury took the series over.
+When Wildcat merged with the Eagle magazine in March 1989, Pugh passed on the 'Loner' feature to Eric Bradbury.

 Dan Dare

-Between 1989 and 1994, Pugh got the opportunity to continue the classic SF aviation comic 'Dan Dare'.
-Dan Dare was originally created by Frank Hampson in 1950 and the most popular series in the comic magazine Eagle.
-Discontinued since 1967, 'Dan Dare' made a comeback in 1977-1979, albeit in the magazine 2000 A.D.
+Moving on from Wildcat to the new Eagle title, Pugh had the opportunity to continue the classic sci-fi aviation comic 'Dan Dare'.
+Dan Dare was originally created in 1950 by Frank Hampson as the most popular series in the comic magazine Eagle.
+Discontinued in1967, 'Dan Dare' made a comeback in 1977-1979 in the magazine 2000 AD.
 It wasn't until Eagle was relaunched in 1982 that the brave aviator returned in its magazine of origin.
-During this period several artists worked on his modernized adventures, including Gerry Embleton, Oliver Frey, John Gillatt, Ian Kennedy and Carlos Cruz.
-Pugh drew 'Dan Dare' in alternation with Keith Watson.
-In 1994 Eagle was discontinued and Dan Dare permanently brought his plane to the ground too.
-Many sources have cited Pugh as the "last" artist to draw 'Dan Dare', though technically occasional new adventures have been released in the decades beyond.
-What is true is that these new adventures were usually one-shots or mini series, not a full-blown relaunched series.
+During this period, several artists worked on his modernized adventures, including Gerry Embleton, Oliver Frey, John Gillatt, Ian Kennedy and Carlos Cruz.
+Between 1989 and 1994, Pugh drew 'Dan Dare' in alternation with Keith Watson, working from scripts by Tom Tully.
+In 1994, Eagle was discontinued, and Dan Dare permanently brought his plane to the ground too.
+Many sources have cited Pugh as the "last" artist to draw 'Dan Dare', although occasional new adventures have been released in the decades beyond.
+However, these were usually one-shots or part of a mini series.

 Scorer

 In 1996, Pugh was hired by the American company Tekno Comix to work on the 6-issue limited series 'Neil Gaiman's Phage: Shadow Death' with writer Bryan Talbot and inker Tim Perkins.
-Pugh designed many spacecrafts for Games Workshop, and has serialized his graphic novel 'Warhammer 40,000 - Obvious Tactics' in Inferno! magazine.
+Pugh designed many spacecraft for Games Workshop, and has serialized his graphic novel 'Warhammer 40,000 - Obvious Tactics' in Inferno! magazine.
 It was published in book format in the Black Library in 1997.
-Pugh also worked on comic books for the U.S. publisher AC Comics ('Cape and Mask', 2003), and as illustrator for adventure game books starring Disney and Sega characters.
+Pugh also worked on comic books for the U.S. publisher AC Comics ('Cape and Mask', 2003), and has been an illustrator for adventure game books with Disney and SEGA characters, as well as educational books for Belitha Press.

 Charity

-Since Pugh worked six days a week, he'd saved enough money to go travelling.
-He visited countries like Gambia, India, Africa and Thailand, where he sometimes lived for longer periods of time.
-Pugh devoted more time and energy to social causes and charity organisations.
-In April 2009 he worked as a graphic designer and computer arts teacher in the Tibetan refugee community in Dharamasala, India, for two months.
-He returned in 2010, this time bringing his daughter along to help with the classes.
-Originally he planned to stay for only four months, but around the same time he heard that The Daily Mirror would cancel 'Striker', the comic he had colorized for several years.
-This motivated Pugh to buy a one-way ticket and just see what would happen after his four month teaching schedule was over.
-He spent three months teaching in Dharamasala and two months in Rishikesh, India.
+Since Pugh worked six days a week, he had saved enough money to go traveling.
+He visited countries like Gambia, India, Africa and Thailand, where he sometimes stayed for longer periods of time.
+Pugh devoted more of his time and energy to social causes and charity organizations.
+In April and May 2009, he worked as a graphic designer and computer arts teacher in the Tibetan refugee community in Dharamsala, India.
+He returned there in 2010, this time bringing his daughter along to help with the classes.
+Originally he planned to stay for only four months, but around the same time he heard that The Daily Mirror would cancel 'Striker', the comic he had been colorizing for several years.
+This motivated Pugh to buy a one-way ticket and just see what would happen after his four-month teaching schedule was over.
+He spent three months teaching in Dharamsala and two months in Rishikesh, India.
 In Puri, India, he visited the Jagannath Temple, where a local guru fascinated him.
 When he asked a priest what he had to do to follow the guru's teachings, he received an unexpected answer: "One thing: he wants you to be happy."
 This made Pugh realize what he had been missing all these years.
 He decided to enjoy life more and focus more on writing rather than drawing.
-When his visa ran out, he travelled across Nepal for three months.
+When his visa ran out, he traveled across Nepal for three months.
 He didn't return to England until June 2012.

-In 2011 Pugh started auctioning some of his old artwork to benefit migrant workers and refugees in India and Africa.
-This led to the foundation of the charity organisation Bus Fare, set up to help migrant workers and refugees visit their families.
-Bus Fare also provides some pocket money to compensate for loss of wages, while they are travelling.
-He has been active in India, where he worked with Tibetan refugees in Dharamsala and set up a street children project in Rishikesh.
+In 2011, Pugh started auctioning off some of his old artwork to support migrant workers and refugees in India and Africa.
+This led to the foundation of Bus Fare, a charity organization set up to help migrant workers and refugees visit their families.
+David Pugh has been active in India, where he worked with Tibetan refugees in Dharamsala and set up a street children project in Rishikesh.
 Pugh is also a designer and computer graphics teacher with the LHA Charitable Trust.

 Novels and other books

-Since February 2011, Pugh has basically retired from creating comics.
-Even when he was asked to contribute to a comic book celebrating the 30th anniversary of 'Sláíne', he turned the offer down.
+Since February 2011, Pugh has largely retired from creating comics.
+Even when he was asked to contribute to a comic book celebrating the 30th anniversary of 'Sláíne', he turned down the offer.
 Several of his colleagues were perplexed, since getting well-paid assignments is a rarity, especially in today's industry.
 But Pugh didn't enjoy looking back and found far greater creative delight in writing than drawing.
 He did write the foreword for a compilation of his 'Loner' comics, published by Rebellion.